-Like Lopez, Lassarre knew his way around Las Vegas.
+Like Lopez, Lasserre knew his way around Las Vegas.

 At the time of his registration, he told the Clark County Draft Board, he was unemployed and his occupation was that of a “Saloon man.”
 The 26-year-old said his wife and young child were living in California.

-Ninety days after he registered, Lassarre left Las Vegas on September 19, 1917, with other Clark County draftees.
-Within ninety days, Lassarre would be shipped to the country of his birth and served in the Army’s transportation unit.
+Ninety days after he registered, Lasserre left Las Vegas on September 19, 1917, with other Clark County draftees.
+Within ninety days, Lasserre would be shipped to the country of his birth and served in the Army’s transportation unit.
 He stayed in France until he was shipped home after the war’s end.